 52. Whale Shark Adaptations

-- Whale Shark are well adapted to their living environment.
+- Whale sharks are well adapted to their living environment.

 - They have gills for breathing and their bodies can glide within the water.

-- They can catch food during swimming by opening their mouth very wide and have special filter pads which retain unwanted material.
+- They can catch food during swimming by opening their mouth very wide and having special filter pads which retain unwanted material.

-- Whale Sharks have sensors along its body length, which is an interesting adaptation discovered by scientists.
+- Whale Sharks have sensors along their body length, which is an interesting adaptation discovered by scientists.

 - The sensors enable them to detect pressure changes in their surrounding waters.

-- We can say that these sensors provide a sixth-sense to a Whale shark as it acts like a backup vision and due to it they can detect large objects in their surrounding.
+- We can say that these sensors provide a sixth sense to a Whale shark as it acts as a backup vision and due to it they can detect large objects in their surrounding.